Onsen

 Colorado Galley of the Arts – 5900 South Santa Fe Drive

-Parking Lot B – Look for the Onsen circular sign.
+Parking Lot B – across from the tennis courts

 Hosted by the ACC Foundation